Overview of influences on our personality:

 - Consciousness manifests the world out of itself;

-- Consciousness is not only one, it is also the many.
+- Consciousness is not only one, but also the very essence of the many.

 - The original One makes many instances of itself;